 The $60 Billion Problem

 Read that again.
-Unlike prescription drugs, which must survive years of clinical trials and FDA review before reaching consumers, supplements operate under a 1994 law called DSHEA that essentially treats them as food.
-The FDA can only act after a product has caused harm.
-By then, you have already bought it.
+Prescription drugs survive years of clinical trials and FDA review before they reach you.
+Supplements do not - a 1994 law called DSHEA treats them more like food, so the FDA can usually only step in after a product has hurt someone.
+By then it is already in your cabinet.

-This creates a market where good products and worthless products sit side by side on the same shelf, wearing nearly identical labels.
-Some contain exactly what they claim, in clinically effective doses, verified by independent labs.
-Others contain less than half the labeled amount, use poorly absorbed ingredient forms, hide behind proprietary blends, and have never been tested by anyone outside the factory.
+That is how an honest product and a worthless one end up side by side on the same shelf, wearing nearly identical labels.
+Some hold exactly what they claim, in doses that actually did something in trials, checked by an independent lab.
+Others hold less than half the labeled amount, use a form your body barely absorbs, hide behind proprietary blends, and have never been tested by anyone outside the factory that made them.
+From where you are standing, the two look the same.

-The review sites that should help you tell the difference are mostly making the problem worse.
-Search "best magnesium supplement" and you will find listicles that rank products they have never tested, cite no research, and earn affiliate commissions on every recommendation.
-The scoring rubric, if one exists, was bolted on after the affiliate links were already in place.
+The review sites that should help you tell them apart are mostly making it worse.
+Search "best magnesium supplement" and you will find listicles ranking products the writers never tested, citing no research, earning a commission on every link.
+The scoring rubric, if there is one, got bolted on after the affiliate links were already in place.

-We built our scoring methodology before we signed up for a single affiliate program.
-This page explains how to think about supplement evidence and quality so you can evaluate any product - whether you use our scores or not.
+We wrote our scoring methodology before we signed up for a single affiliate program.
+This page is the rest of it: how to think about whether a supplement works, and whether it was actually made well, so you can size up any product yourself - with our scores or without them.

 The Evidence Hierarchy: Not All Research Is Equal

-The supplement industry thrives on vague claims.
+The supplement industry runs on phrases that sound like proof and aren't.
 "Clinically studied."
 "Research-backed."
 "Science-based formula."
-These phrases mean almost nothing because they do not tell you what kind of research exists.
-A single study in mice is research.
+They are reassuring, and they tell you almost nothing, because none of them say what kind of research exists.
+One study in mice is research.
 So is a systematic review of 30 human trials.
-They are not remotely the same thing.
+Treating those two as the same thing is exactly the move the marketing is counting on.

 Systematic Reviews and Meta-Analyses

-The strongest form of evidence.
-Researchers collect every relevant study on a question, assess their quality, and synthesize the results - sometimes pooling data mathematically (meta-analysis) to calculate an overall effect size.
-When a meta-analysis of 15 randomized controlled trials says creatine monohydrate increases lean body mass, that is a conclusion built on thousands of participants across multiple research teams.
-It is very hard to argue with.
+The strongest evidence there is.
+Researchers gather every relevant study on a question, weigh how good each one is, and combine the results - sometimes pooling the numbers mathematically, which is the meta-analysis itself.
+So when a meta-analysis of 15 randomized controlled trials finds that creatine monohydrate builds lean body mass, that is thousands of people across many research teams pointing the same way.
+You rarely get cleaner, and it is very hard to argue with.

 Randomized Controlled Trials (RCTs)

-Not all RCTs are equal.
-A trial with 20 participants for 4 weeks is far less reliable than one with 500 participants for 12 months.
-Sample size, duration, funding source, and whether the outcomes were pre-registered all matter.
+But not all RCTs carry the same weight.
+A trial of 20 participants for 4 weeks tells you far less than one of 500 participants for 12 months.
+Sample size, length, who funded it, and whether the outcomes were locked in ahead of time all change how much the result is worth.

 Cohort and Observational Studies

-Researchers follow groups of people over time and look for associations between supplement use and health outcomes.
-These can reveal patterns, but they cannot prove causation.
-People who take vitamin D might also exercise more, eat better, and see doctors regularly.
-The association between vitamin D and better health might have nothing to do with the supplement itself.
-Observational studies generate hypotheses.
-RCTs test them.
+Here researchers follow groups of people over time and watch for links between taking a supplement and how their health turns out.
+These can surface a pattern, but they cannot prove the supplement caused it.
+The people who take vitamin D also tend to exercise more, eat better, and see a doctor regularly - so the link between vitamin D and better health might have nothing to do with the supplement at all.
+Observational studies are good at raising questions.
+RCTs are what answer them.

 Animal and In-Vitro Studies

-Studies in rodents or in cell cultures.
-These are useful for understanding biological mechanisms, but they routinely fail to translate to humans.
-A compound that shrinks tumors in a petri dish may do nothing in a living person.
-A compound that improves memory in mice may not cross the human blood-brain barrier at achievable doses.
-When a supplement's marketing cites only animal studies, the honest translation is: "We do not know if this works in humans."
+Studies in rodents, or in cells in a dish.
+They are useful for working out how something might work, but they fail to carry over to people all the time.
+A compound that shrinks a tumor in a petri dish can do nothing in a living person.
+One that sharpens memory in mice may never cross into a human brain at a realistic dose.
+When the marketing cites only animal studies, the honest translation is short: we do not know yet if this works in humans.

 Traditional Use and Expert Opinion